EdgarOlv/EdgarOlv/README.md

 **Meta Soluções** - Systems Developer
 *May 2020 so far*
-> <p>Expertise in developing the integrated e-commerce solutions platform to optimize sales performance in addition to optimizing users' time.
+> Expertise in developing the integrated e-commerce solutions platform to optimize sales performance in addition to optimizing users' time.
 Also acting in integrations with third-party APIs, in the automation of processes and optimization of applications to maintain a better performance, efficiency and ensure high availability.
-> <p>Development using the agile SCRUM methodology to manage activities.
+> Development using the agile SCRUM methodology to manage activities.
 Using Excel, VBA, ScriptCase.
 Also working with the concept of events and queues.
 Valuing good design practices and clean code, as well as conducting code review.